Yamhill County assistance programs.

 HOME Tenant-Based Assistance - The HOME TBA Program will pay for both past, current or future rent and will even help with refundable security deposits.
 This assistance program cannot pay for mortgage assistance.
 In some instances, an applicant’s total household income may be low enough to receive a small grant to pay for utility or heating bills as well.

-Energy Bill Assistance Programs
+Energy Bill Assistance Programs are offered from the Community Action Agency.

 - OEAP - This is known as Oregon Energy Assistance Program.
 It is for PGE customers only.
 The OEAP program has qualifying criteria including income eligibility.
 Priority status and assistance may be given to households with no power or who have received a shutoff notice.